luckyvyapari/Agentic-AI/Notes/Vectors.md

 1. Left 2, Up 5
 2. 10
-3. To convert data into numbers so models can understand and compare
+3. To represent data as numbers for computation and comparison

 ---

 ## 🚀 Final Summary

-- Vector = size + direction
+- Vector = **list of numbers**
-- Signs define direction
+- In 2D/3D → magnitude + direction
-- Used in math and physics
-- In AI → represent meaning
+- In AI → represents meaning/features
-- Embeddings + transformers rely on vectors
+- Similar vectors → similar meaning

----
+- Used everywhere in modern AI